AbdomenAtlas-8K: Annotating 8,000 CT Volumes for Multi-Organ Segmentation in Three Weeks

+\textbf{(3) Overlap.} The overlap in organ prediction can indicate potential errors.
+If a voxel is predicted to be a part of both the liver and kidneys, even without ground truth, we can reasonably forecast a prediction mistake.
+We use the following measure to detect organ overlap in predictions.

+We generate \textit{pseudo labels} by applying a threshold of 0.5 to the probability values. {\jlrev Pseudo labels refer to organ labels predicted by AI models without any additional revision or validation by human annotators.} The overlap value, denoted as $\text{Overlap}_{i,c}$, is determined based on the following criteria: if the prediction value for class $c$ exceeds the threshold of 0.5 for at least one AI architecture and there exists a prediction value not belonging to class $c$ that exceeds 0.5 for the same voxel index $i$, then the overlap value is set to 1; otherwise, it is set to 0.

 As a result, an \textit{attention map} is generated to help annotators quickly locate regions that require revision or confirmation.
-We take the union of the inconsistency, uncertainty, and overlapping regions.
+We combine the inconsistency, uncertainty, and overlapping regions to produce the attention map.
+Consequently, a higher $\text{Attention}_{i,c}$ value in the 3D attention map indicates a greater risk of a prediction error for that voxel.